steveblue/ngc-watcher-error/README.md

 The app is alredy built in the `build` folder.
 All that is needed is to install dependencies and call ngc to reproduce.

+When the config is located in the root directory, the watcher works.

 Steps to reproduce:

 ``` bash